EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Evaluation

-As some sequences lack ground truth depth, we only present qualitative mapping results in Fig.~\ref{fig:dense_mapping_performance}.
-The mapping results evident that our method does a notable job of reconstructing 3D dense structures with texture information, despite encountering such diverse scenarios, thus demonstrating its excellence and generalization ability in real-world scenes.
-Unlike the event-based dense mapping using learning approaches that require scene-specific pre-training, our proposed event-based dense mapping effectively recovers dense depth and texture information across diverse scenes.
-While these learning-based methods typically require specific pre-training for various scenes, resulting in limited generalization capabilities.
-This highlights the robustness and powerful generalization capability of our algorithm, distinguishing it from learning-based approaches~\cite{mahbub2023multimodal,tulyakov2019learning,mostafavi2021event,ahmed2021deep} that typically assess only a limited number of sequences within the same scene.
+As some sequences lack ground truth depth, we only present the qualitative mapping results in Fig.~\ref{fig:dense_mapping_performance}.
+The mapping results evident that our method does a notable job of reconstructing 3D dense structures with texture information in such diverse scenarios, thus demonstrating its excellence and generalization ability in real-world scenes.
+This highlights the robustness and powerful generalization capability of our algorithm, distinguishing it from learning-based approaches~\cite{mahbub2023multimodal,chaney2019learning,hidalgo2020learning,gehrig2021combining,zhu2019unsupervised,tulyakov2019learning,mostafavi2021event,ahmed2021deep} that typically assess only a limited number of sequences within the same scene.
+The key distinction lies in their usual requirement for scene-specific pre-training or even re-designing when applied across various scenes.
 Additionally, as evident in Figs.~\ref{fig:dsec_zurich_city_04_a} -~\ref{fig:dsec_zurich_city_04_f}, the geometry of 3D scenes and the textures of buildings or vehicles have been effectively reconstructed.
 Notably, in Fig.~\ref{fig:dsec_zurich_city_04_e}, the reconstruction of the crosswalk on the road is particularly well-executed.
 In the dense depth, the black areas indicate instances where depth recovery was unsuccessful.
 For instance, the sky areas in the illustrations correspond to regions that are too far for depth recovery.
 Additionally, certain textureless regions of the road, lacking sufficient event data, may also pose challenges for recovering dense depth.
-However, it is essential to recognize that such occurrences are inherent characteristics of event cameras.
-While these situations would not occur when operating indoors, our event-based dense mapping effectively recovers the complete dense depth along with the details of the structure.
+However, it is essential to recognize that such occurrences are caused by inherent characteristics of event cameras.
+These situations would not occur in indoor environments.
+Our event-based dense mapping effectively recovers the complete dense depth along with the details of the structure.
 For instance, as illustrated in Fig.~\ref{fig:poster_translation}, our method adeptly reconstructs the texture of the poster, and the consistency of the wall depth is excellent.
 On the flat wall surface, most areas in our event-based dense map display similar colors, representing proximity and uniform distances across those regions.